Saturday, December 31, 2016

 Btw, I've NEVER seen the parade on television.
 My main vantage point for viewing the parade has been from on the street where I live.
 This has given me the advantage of seeing just how colossal the Macy's balloons actually are as evidenced in the following images which shows various details of the balloons faces that are rendered in the likeness of Angry Bird, Charlie (a Macy's Christmas Elf), and Red Mighty Morphin Power Ranger; as well as the shoe of Ronald McDonald.

-In memory of the fifty-third anniversary of the assassination of President John F. Kennedy, I've posted an obituary written by E.B.
+In memory of the fifty-third anniversary of the assassination of President John F. Kennedy, which took place on 11-22-1963, I am posting an obituary written by E.B.
 White (for The New Yorker magazine) atop this entry.